jacmullen/op-cit/LLM/Drafts/Attention-gated-memory-architectures.md

 # Attention-Gated Memory Architectures

 The goal of this essay is to propose a novel memory architecture for Large Language Models (LLMs), drawing inspiration from neurobiology (particularly episodic memory) while remaining computationally lean.
-This outline captures how we can move beyond external, token-based memory add-ons toward a more biologically rooted, attention-gated approach—one that leverages the model’s own probability distributions to identify and store “significant moments.”
+This outline captures how we can move beyond 'externalized' memory add-ons toward a more bio-functionalist-inspired, attention-gated approach—one that leverages the model’s own probability distributions to identify and store “significant moments.”

 ## Part 1: The Neurobiology of Episodic Memory